 Skimming is when people steal your Personal Identification Number (PIN) and account number using devices known as skimmers.
 Skimming has been occurring for nearly 10 years and has resulted in people losing a lot of money.

-More and more financial institutions are moving to EMV chip cards.
-When you have an EMV chip in your ATM or Debit Card, it becomes more difficult to skim the information off of a chip card than a mag stripe card.
-If you have a chip card, use that over your mag stripe card.
+It's worth pointing out that financial institutions are aware of these methods and are working to combat them.
+This is why more and more financial institutions are moving to EMV chip cards.
+When you have an EMV chip in your ATM or Debit Card, thieves have a much harder time trying to skim the information off your card than a mag stripe card.

 Always use your hand to cover the keypad when you are using an ATM machine.
 Hidden cameras can be placed anywhere to steal your PIN number.
 Never use an ATM machine if there is someone else standing near you and never write your PIN down.
-It's also important to never give your PIN number to anyone.
+Never give your PIN number to anyone.

 Use Familiar ATMs

 If you use the same ATM frequently, you're more likely to notice if something is wrong with the ATM.
-For example, your card doesn't swipe as easily, there are errors with the transaction, or the machine just doesn't look right.
+For example, you might notice your card doesn't swipe as easily or there are errors with the transaction.
+You might even realize the machine looks off somehow if an identity thief puts a skimmer on top of the card slot.

-Try to make it a habit to check your account balance at least once a week to make sure you are safe.
+Get into the habit of checking your account balance at least once a week to make sure you are safe.
 In case your account is skimmed, make sure to inform your financial provider as soon as possible.
 The longer you wait, the less chance there is that you will get reimbursed.

 Look for Hidden Cameras

-While there is a visible camera inside the ATM, there can also be another camera hidden by thieves to steal your PIN number.
+While there is a visible camera inside the ATM, thieves might have hidden another camera that will let them see you enter your PIN number.
 Look for any hole or slot that might look out of place.
-If in doubt, avoid using that ATM and go to another ATM.
+If in doubt, avoid using that ATM and go to another one.

 Another trick to avoid losing large sums of money is to keep as little cash in your checking account as possible.
 In case your data gets stolen, the thief will only get access to a small amount of money, which can be reimbursed if you notify your financial institution in a timely manner.